Haida Gwaii: Visual arts

-Repatriation of cultural property
+Repatriation of cultural belongings

+The Haida have been engaged in an ongoing repatriation effort, bringing belongings/remains back to their ancestral homelands since the 1990s.
+Much of this battle is influenced by the number of remains taken from the island, due to Haida remains being popular among collectors in the late 19th century.

+Repatriation to the Haida is more than a return of belongings/ remains, but a shared healing and grieving process that integrates aspects of Haida culture, ceremony, language, and song.
+Repatriation refers to the return of ancestors' spirits to their homelands to rest.
+In Haida practices, the ancestors must be cared for, so much effort goes into preparing and following protocols to bring them home.
+Though there are no traditional protocols for repatriation, as this was not historically necessary, much work was done with elders and community members to determine culturally appropriate ways to bring home remains and belongings.
+The community decided it would be important to include the making and preparation of traditional bentwood boxes, woven cedar, and button blankets to wrap the ancestors.
+Alongside this ceremony was held at both the Museum, where remains were collected, and in the Haida's home territory to lay the ancestors to rest.

+A noteworthy repatriation happened in the early 2000s, when the Haida Repatriation Committee supported the repatriation of about 150 remains and other belongings from the Field Museum in Chicago.
+This was an important event in the Haida Nation and has left its mark on their cultural resurgence and community healing.
+During the ceremony for this specific repatriation, the community also recognized many of the babies born this year, highlighting the return of ancestors and the continued generations and resiliency of the Haida.

 The Buxton Museum and Art Gallery in England repatriated items in its collection to the Haida people.
 The Museum returned the items as part of its initiative to return Native American and First Nation artefacts.

 Haida language

-The Haida language was proposed for classification as part of the Nadene family of languages on the basis of a few similarities with Athabaskan–Eyak–Tlingit.
+The Haida language was proposed for classification as part of the Na-Dene family of languages on the basis of a few similarities with Athabaskan–Eyak–Tlingit.
 Many linguists, however, consider the evidence insufficient and continue to regard Haida as a language isolate.
 All 50 remaining speakers of Haida are over 70 years old.
-Telus and Gwaii Trust recently completed a project to bring broadband internet to the island via a 150 km microwave relay.
+Telus Communications and Gwaii Trust recently completed a project to bring broadband internet to the island via a 150 km microwave relay.
 This enables interactive research to be carried out on the more than 80 CDs of language, story and spoken history of the people.